1980 Australian federal election: Aftermath

-In the election, Labor finished only 0.8 percent behind the Coalition on the two-party vote—a four-percent swing from 1977.
+In the election, Labor finished only 0.8 percent behind the Coalition on the two-party-preferred vote—a four-percent swing from 1977.
 However, due to the uneven nature of the swing, Labor came up 12 seats short of a majority, giving the Coalition a third term in government.
 Hayden, however, did manage to regain much of what Labor had lost in the previous Coalition landslides of 1975 and 1977.
 Notably, he managed to more than halve Fraser's majority, from 23 seats at dissolution to 11.

 In the subsequent term, the government delivered budgets significantly in deficit, and Fraser was challenged for the Liberal leadership by Andrew Peacock.
 The Australian Democrats made further gains, winning the balance of power in the Senate.
 From July 1981 (when those senators elected at the 1980 election took up their positions) no Federal Government in Australia had a Senate majority until the Howard government won such a majority in 2004.